-Greens for Good is our gleaning program at MCFM.
+Greens for Good is Mill City Farmers Market’s food donation, or “gleaning”, program.
 Gleaning is going over a field or area that has just been harvested and gathering any usable parts of the crop that remain.
 We do this at the Market, too.

 Mill City Farmers Market has been working with Campus Kitchen since 2013, collecting excess produce from farmers at the end of the market.
 Farmers give fruits and vegetables that didn’t sell, seconds, CSA boxes that didn’t get picked up, produce that won’t survive the drive home, or for any number of other reasons.